PrefectHQ/legacy-ui/README.md

 $ npm run build
 ```

-Compiled and minified code and assets are placed in the `dist/` folder; `dist/index.html` is the built application's entrypoint.
+Compiled and minified code and assets are placed in the `dist/` folder; `dist/index.html` is the built application's entry point.

 ### The Prefect UI Docker image